AP Exclusive: Black Lives Matter opens up about its finances

 In a letter released Nov.
 30, the #BLM10 claimed most chapters have received little to no financial resources from the BLM movement since its launch in 2013.
 That has had adverse consequences for the scope of their organizing work, local chapter leaders told the AP.

-The chapters are simply asking for an equal say in “this thing that our names are attached to, that they are doing in our names,” said Black Lives Matter DC organizer April Goggans, who is part of the #BLM10 along with groups in Indianapolis, Oklahoma City, San Diego, Hudson Valley, New York, and elsewhere.
+The chapters are simply asking for an equal say in “this thing that our names are attached to, that they are doing in our names,” said April Goggans, organizer of Black Lives Matter DC, which is part of the #BLM10 along with groups in Indianapolis, Oklahoma City, San Diego, Hudson Valley, New York, and elsewhere.

 “We are BLM.
 We built this, each one of us,” she said.